vasspilka/vasspilka.github.io/_posts/2015-04-20-the-art-of-timing-and-delay.markdown

 By delaying you can gather more information and further analyze the problem, prepare yourself for the moment of action, plan for your success.
 Time can give you insight to the problem and often some experience.
 It will give you better understanding of how to solve it, and can it can move the circumstances from being bad or "ok" to being perfect.

-Circumstances will not stay perfect though, after a while they will get worse and worse.
+Circumstances will not stay perfect though, after a while they will keep getting worse.
 Up to a point that action will bring almost certain failure.
 You see once Kairos closes the gate behind him it is insanely hard to squeeze through, most times impossible.
 And you never know when he decides to walk by again.

 To give you a taste of how delay can bring better outcomes I will set this article as an example.
 I written a big chunk of it within a day, and I was eager to share it with the world, since I was writing about delay though